paulcpederson/blog/contents/articles/make-your-own-heroku/index.md

 ## 6. Set up the Droplet

 If you go to the IP address (in the email or listed in Digital Ocean) you should see a screen that has several fields.
-Add a public ssh key from the previous step (that's the one that ends in ".pub").
+Add a public ssh key from the previous step (that's the one that ends in `.pub`).

 Hostname should be your domain name exactly.
 For me, hostname was "app-lab.me".